 When it comes to volume, most business texting services can send 1-3 text messages per second to up to 25 contacts.

-Specifically, look for a platform that supports higher “through-put” (messages per second) and carrier-verified A2P mass text messaging campaigns.
+Specifically, look for a platform that supports higher “throughput” (messages per second) and carrier-verified A2P 10DLC mass text messaging campaigns.

 Without this special designation, you can’t send bulk SMS at scale, and your messages may not get delivered at all.

-Conversational texts are two-way, 1-on-1 texts between your business or organization and your contacts.
+Conversational texts are two-way texts between your business or organization and your contacts.

-These are the daily texts someone working a front desk or local service-based business would send to customers.
+These are the daily texts that someone working at a front desk or local business would send to customers.

 Conversational businesses texting services have inboxes that make it easy to: